 Possible benefits of knowing your ICHRON score

-Since up to 48% of all deaths can be attributed to two specific chronic illnesses – heart disease and cancer – the developers of the ICHRON tool hope it will help both you and your doctor make lifestyle and treatment decisions that help postpone or prevent chronic illnesses.
+Two specific chronic illnesses (heart disease and cancer) cause a disproportionate number of deaths in the U.S. The developers of the ICHRON tool hope it will help both you and your doctor make lifestyle and treatment decisions that help postpone or prevent chronic illnesses.
 If you know your risk, you might be more inspired to live a healthier life or take proactive steps to learn to manage your illness.

 Prevention efforts started early might also make it possible for you to avoid the complications that often occur due to chronic illnesses.
-Additionally, taking steps to prevent these diseases from developing can save you and our healthcare system substantial amounts of money.
-Consider that, in 2010 alone, the top five chronic conditions – heart disease, cancer, COPD, diabetes, and hypertension – cost almost $347 billion, or 30% of all health care spending.
+Additionally, taking steps to prevent these diseases from developing can save you (and the healthcare system at large) substantial amounts of money.
+Consider that, in 2010 alone, the top five chronic conditions—heart disease, cancer, COPD/asthma, diabetes, and hypertension—cost almost $347 billion, or 30% of all health care spending.